WSA-Community/WSAGAScript/README.md

 </p>

-*click on the image to see the video*
+*Click on the image to see the video*

 # Installation procedure